playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 These HTML elements are not just supported in `.html` files; **React, Angular, and Vue support all valid HTML elements.**

 > **Note:**
-> There's a **lot** of HTML elements supported by the latest HTML specification.
-To find the right element for the job, it's often worthwhile  to explore the [HTML elements list from MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) until you're familiar with the list.
+> There are a **lot** of HTML elements supported by the latest HTML specification.
+To find the right element for the job, it may be worthwhile to explore the [HTML elements list from MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) until you're familiar with the list.

 # Page Structure